Flank/flank-dashboard/metrics/web/docs/features/public_dashboard/01_public_dashboard.md

 # Analysis
 > Describe a general analysis approach.

-During the analysis process, we are going to overview all approaches we can apply during the development and define requirements for this feature.
+During the analysis process, we are going to review all approaches we can apply during the development and define requirements for the Public Dashboard feature.

 ### Feasibility study
 > A preliminary study of the feasibility of implementing this feature.

-Since the `Metrics Web` application allows tracking the project metrics, it may be useful for users to be able to access the metrics without any authentication, for example, for open-source projects, to be able to leave a link to the project metrics in a readme file.
+Since the `Metrics Web` application allows tracking the project metrics, it may be useful for users to be able to access these metrics without any authentication.
+For example, authors of an open-source project can leave a link to the project metrics in a readme file and so the users can access the dashboard.

 ### Requirements
 > Define requirements and make sure that they are complete.

 This feature should accept the following requirements:

-- There should be an ability to configure whether the public dashboard feature is enabled in the `Metrics Web` application instance.
+- The public dashboard feature should be configurable within the Metrics Web application instance.
-- If the public dashboard is enabled, the dashboard page should be opened on the application open, avoiding the login page.
+- The dashboard page should be opened without authentication if the public dashboard feature is enabled.
-- If the user is not logged in, he should be able to view the information on the dashboard page.
+- The information on the dashboard page should be available without authentication if the public dashboard feature is enabled.
-- If the user is not logged in, he should not be able to open the project groups page.
+- The project groups page is not available for an unauthenticated user even if the public dashboard feature is enabled.
-- The not-authenticated user should be able to sign in to the application by selecting the `Sign in` option in the user menu.
+- An unauthenticated user should be able to sign in to the Metrics Web application using the `Sign in` option in the user menu.

 ### Landscape
 > Look for existing solutions in the area.